cogini/opentelemetry_xray/README.md

 If your app is running behind an AWS Application Load Balancer, then the ALB will pass a trace in the `X-Amzn-Trace-Id` header.
-This library includes a propagator which reads the trace id from this header and uses it to set spans for your app.
+This library includes a propagator which reads the trace id from this header and uses it within your app.
+It can then pass the same trace id to downstream apps via the header.

 Links: